Piston Rings for Internal Combustion Engines

 Kevin Hoag

-Mr. Hoag has over 40 years of experience in diesel and gasoline engine development, both in industrial and academic environments, and is a Fellow of the Society of Automotive Engineers.
-He holds the position of Institute Engineer at SwRI and currently chairs SwRI’s Advisory Committee for Research (ACR).
-His experience is wide ranging and includes both diesel and spark-ignition combustion, engine performance development, emission control, engine layout and balance, casting, forging and materials, structural fatigue analysis, air handling, cooling, and lubrication systems.
-He also has extensive experience with customer interaction, engine application and service, and engineering education.
-Specific highlights of Mr. Hoag’s technical contributions include development of explicit formulation for Second Law analysis of IC engines, creation and management of the Heat & Fluids group at Cummins, Inc. and Founding Director and Lead Developer of the Master of Engineering in Engine Systems (MEES) Program at the University of Wisconsin.
-He hold patents and authored numerous publications, and hold several honors and awards.
-Mr. Hoag currently holds membership in the Society of Automotive Engineers (SAE) and Tau Beta Pi Engineering honors fraternity.
+Mr. Hoag has over 45 years of experience in diesel and gasoline engine development, in both industrial and academic environments, and is a Fellow of the Society of Automotive Engineers.
+He holds the position of Institute Engineer, the highest technical level position at SwRI.
+He is a past chair of SwRI’s Advisory Committee for Research (ACR).
+Experience is wide ranging and includes both diesel and spark-ignition combustion, engine performance development and emission control, engine layout and balance, casting, forging and materials, structural fatigue analysis, air handling, cooling, and lubrication systems.
+Experience also includes significant customer interaction, engine application and service, and engineering education.

 Upcoming dates (1)